 Some performance metrics come and go.
 But the most important Amazon performance targets have stood the test of time.
 Let’s see how the rise of Amazon as a leading e-tailer has led to stricter requirements for marketplace sellers.

 Amazon has changed substantially over the past ten years.
 And so have marketplace sellers.
 Gone are the days when merchants kept a spreadsheet of their KPIs to stay in Amazon’s good graces.
-For the best part of the last decade, they’ve been able to check their Amazon performance metrics through Seller Central.
+For the best part of the last decade, they’ve been able to check their Amazon performance metrics through Amazon Seller Central is a portal or a h… More.

 The Importance of Amazon Performance Metrics